alphagov/paas-tech-docs/source/documentation/troubleshooting/ssh.md

     You need to run this every time you start an SSH session.

-    For more information, see the Cloud Foundry documentation on [SSH Session Environment](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#ssh-env) [external link].
+    For more information, refer to the [Cloud Foundry documentation on SSH Session Environment](https://docs.cloudfoundry.org/devguide/deploy-apps/ssh-apps.html#ssh-env).

 3. When you're finished using SSH, use `exit` to end the session.